 Low-cost catalysts and methodologies for partial upgrading of bitumen

 (1) Asphaltene-selective catalytic hydrogenation/hydrogenolysis.
 Unprecedented catalysts, designed for selective binding and reduction of extended aromatic and heteroaromatic ring systems, are exploited for selective passivation of the functionality that drives asphaltene aggregation, transforming asphaltene aggregates into soluble naphthenic compounds.
+Completely new strategies are also under investiagation, including hydrogen-free partial upgrading of bitumen at low temperature.

 In principal, asphaltene-selective upgrading of raw bitumen under mild conditionsraises the prospect of energy-efficient, small-footprint bitumen upgrading at the mine site, eliminating the need for capital-intensive investment, generating higher value products, and offering significant reductions in environmental exposure.